aaikedw/fada-import-specs/FADA-database-changes.md

 During discussion with Michel, we originally identified two possible approaches: 1) store the providerID only in the import schema and perform the comparison with previously imported data which is retained in this schema or 2) (also) store the providerIDs in the taxons, species and synonyms table.

-Following further discussion, we propose to (a) include a table containing the _provider(ID or name)_, _provider_taxon_ID_ and _biofresh_key_taxon_ and (b) retain the previously imported data in the import schema for comparison.
-This would allow an easy evaluation of changes between the current and previous import and should help to ignore records that are exactly the same between the 2 imports. **Remains to be decided after consulting Sylvain**
+Following further discussion, we propose to include a table in the import schema containing the _provider(ID or name)_, _provider_taxon_ID_ and _biofresh_key_taxon_ and perform comparison of the data in the import schema to that in the staging database (where relevant tracing previously imported records based on this table).

+_Side note (for completeness):_ We also considered the option to retain the data from previous (n-1) import in the import schema for comparison.
+This would allow an easy evaluation of changes between the current and previous import and should help to ignore records that are exactly the same between the 2 imports, but on the other hand would require to store a lot of data in the import schema which could affect the performance of the import.
+Because the avenue of comparing import data with that in the staging database was chosen earlier, we decided not to explore this possibility.

 ### 2.6 parenthesis flag
-**Inform Sylvain about this change!**
 The excel template includes a parenthesis flag.
 Currently this flag is only used (a) for checking the consistency with the information provided in the Original genus and declension species fields and (b) during the generation of the scientific name, but this information is currently not stored.
 For this reason it seems that in a number of cases it is not possible to reassemble the correct full scientific name based on the information in the species table (e.g. original genus is not always provided or the parenthesis flag is deliberately set to no, as for the macrophytes).
-As it would be rather straightforward to add this field, we are currently considering to do so.
+As it would be rather straightforward to add this field, we decided to do so.

+In addition to the script to alter the species table to add this field, Michel will provide a script to set the content of this field for existing entries.

-Another alternative would be to store this information (author, year, parenthesis) as “authorship” rather than as atomised values.
+_Side note (for completeness):_ Another alternative would be to store this information (author, year, parenthesis) as “authorship” rather than as atomised values.
 This may however have an impact on the FADA app, search functionalities in the BioFresh portal etc. so in case this would seem the better option, we should carefully consider its impact on the applications running on the database.

 ## 3. Corresponding changes to FADA tables
-**Update reflecting the approach for storing timestamps and providerIDs**
 Note: Michel will create a branch in the GitHub repository “data-import-tools-doc” to prepare the alter tables scripts to be applied as well as the updated schema(s).
 The branch will be merged with the master after issuing a pull request to allow discussion and refinement of the scripts.

+**Update location of scripts - in mkrbins/data-import-tools-doc repo? and delete older files (e.g. database-info/fada-tables/species_changes.sql) as required**

 ### 3.1 Updates to the taxon table
-Changes in the taxon table depend on the choices with regards to the implementation of timestamps (2.2) and providerIDs (2.5).
+The choices made for dealing with the implementation of timestamps (2.2) and providerIDs (2.5) do not require any changes of the taxon table.
+A record level timestamp will be automatically be generated at database level as described under 2.2.

 ### 3.2 Updates to the species table
-Changes to the species table include the addition of a timestamp (2.2).
-The inclusion of the “species_group” field and the change in the calculation of the scientific_name field has to be decided (2.1).
-The inclusion of the environment flags (2.3) depends on the choice whether to store this in this table or a separate “speciesProfile” table.
-If included in the fada-schema, the providerID field(s) (2.5) also need to be added to the species table.
-The parenthesis flag (2.6) should also be added if agreed.

-_Note: The script database-info/fada-tables/species_changes.sql needs to be updated to reflect these choices.
-For the environment flags, only isFreshwater should be set to TRUE by default, while leaving other fields empty._
+The only change which needs to be applied to the species table is the addition of a parenthesis flag (2.6).
+A record level timestamp will be automatically be generated at database level as described under 2.2.

 ### 3.3 Updates to the synonyms table
-Similar to the taxon table, the changes to the synonym table depend on the choices with regards to the implementation of timestamps (2.2) and providerIDs (2.5).
+Similar to the taxon table, no changes are required here.

 ### 3.4 Updates to the groups table
 > _Quote from the FADA-import-specs:_ Extend groups table with selected metadata fields from DwC-A EML including; alternateIdentifier for datasetID/URL, keywords and keywordThesaurus, intellectualRights and bibliographicCitation for the dataset as a whole and the URL/location of full EML metadata.